puppetlabs/puppet-docs/source/puppet/5.4/puppet_strings.md

 For details about Strings JSON output, see [Strings JSON schema](https://github.com/puppetlabs/puppet-strings/blob/master/JSON.md).

-{:.concept}
-## Viewing HTML documentation

-Strings generates documentation as HTML, JSON, or Markdown in the module.
-You can view this documentation in any web browser or text editor, depending on the output.

-For Markdown output, Strings creates a `REFERENCE.md` file in the main directory of the module.
-View this file by opening it in your text editor.

-By default, Strings outputs documentation as HTML in a `/doc/` folder in the module.
-You can view the HTML for a single module or for all of your installed modules in any web browser.

-{:.task}
-### View HTML documentation for a single module

-Strings generates documentation as HTML, JSON, or Markdown in the module.
-You can view this documentation in a web browser or text editor, depending on the output.

- To view the HTML documentation for a module

-1. Change into the module's `/doc` directory by running `cd <MODULE_NAME>/doc`
-2. Open the index page by running `open _index.html`

-If you specify Markdown output, Strings creates a `REFERENCE.md` file in the main directory of the module.
-View this file the same way you would view any

-{:.task}
-### View HTML documentation for all installed modules

-You can view HTML documentation for all your local modules with the `server` action.

-This action serves documentation for all modules in the [module path](https://docs.puppet.com/puppet/latest/reference/dirs_modulepath.html) at `http://localhost:8808`.

-1. View HTML documentation in your web browser by running `puppet strings server`

 {:.task}
 ## Publish documentation to GitHub Pages with Rake tasks